Araffe/vdc-networking-lab/readme.md

 We'll create our first User Define Route using the Azure portal, with subsequent UDRs configured using the Azure CLI.

-**1)** In the Azure portal, navigate to the *VDC-Main* resource group.
+**1)** In the Azure portal, navigate to the *VDC-OnPrem* resource group.
 Click 'Add' and then search for 'Route Table'.
 Select this and then create a new route table named *OnPrem-UDR*.
-Once complete, navigate to the newly created UDR in the VDC-Main resource group and select it.
+Once complete, navigate to the newly created UDR in the VDC-OnPrem resource group and select it.

 **2)** Click on 'Routes' and then 'Add'.
 Create a new route with the following parameters: